yuvaldori/gigaspaces-wiki-jekyll/xap100/deploying-onto-the-service-grid.markdown

 }
 {% endhighlight %}

+{%refer%}
+The [XAP Hot Deploy](/sbp/xap-hot-deploy.html) tool allows business logic running as a PU to be refreshed (rolling PU upgrade) without any system downtime and data loss.
+The tool uses the hot deploy approach , placing new PU code on the GSM PU deploy folder and later restart each PU instance.
+{%endrefer%}

 # Application Deployment and Processing Unit Dependencies

 An application is a logical abstraction that groups one or more Processing Units.
 Application allows: